LeoHel/SignatureDetectionRecognition/README.md

 # Recognizing Book Signatures using a Mobile RGB-Camera

-This repository contains the complete code fore the recognition of book signatures using a mobile RGB Camera.
+This repository contains the complete code for the recognition of book signatures using a mobile RGB Camera.
 Code is provided in Jupyter notebooks.
 The detection and recognition is currently trained on the format used by the library of the University of Applied Sciences W ̈urzburg-Schweinfurt.
 The used standard is "Regensburger Verbundklassifikation (RVK)".

 ## Hardware Requirements